Arashiyama | Kyoto Travel Guide

-As you approach Arashiyama in Kyoto, the first thing you see is that the flat views disappear in the mountain ranges.
-In the early medieval years, rich nobles traveled to Arashiyama to enjoy the natural landscape and escape the city.
+As you approach Arashiyama in Kyoto Japan, the first thing you see is that the flat views disappear in the mountain ranges.
+In the early medieval years, rich nobles traveled to Arashiyama to enjoy the natural landscape.
 Now this place is for everyone, rich or poor.
 The word ‘Arashiyama’ translates to ‘Storm Mountain’.
-The mountains here are covered with lush trees and so they look a bit dark, giving them their intimidating name.
-The mountains look down on the river Ōi, creating a picturesque landscape that is especially nice to take in while cycling along the road.
+Why this ominous name for an area famed for its mystic bamboo grove?
+The mountains here are covered with lush trees and so they look a bit dark, giving them their intimidating name

 Attractions Around the Bamboo Forest in Arashiyama